 I put the carrots in a handy vegetable steamer right in the pot.
 Now, you could simply place the carrots right into the water, right into the pot, but honestly, I really think that pressure cooking the carrots in a steamer basket really helps retain the sweet flavors from the carrots.

 This is the steamer that I’m talking about.
 It’s cheap and super handy for even in the pot, stovetop veggie steaming too.
 I love it.

-Most recipes that have cinnamon powder as an ingredient may recommend you sprinkling it in with the carrots at the time of cooking.
+Most recipes that have cinnamon powder as an ingredient may recommend you sprinkle it in with the carrots at the time of cooking.
 I find that the cinnamon sort of clumps up heavier on some pieces of carrots and hardly any on others.

 So, I prefer to add the spice in along with the butter and the maple syrup.
 Incorporating these flavors all together in with the butter helps retain a much evener flavor of cinnamon across the entire dish.
 Plus, you can also control the amount of cinnamon that you’d like in a much easier way- start with just a little and then add more if you like.

 You might want to swap butter with margarine for the recipe, but I would recommend sticking to the butter instead.
 This is because margarine usually contains a lot of additives and preservatives and still doesn’t replicate the deliciousness of butter.